Osteomyelitis

 Clinical Features

 Patients will usually present with severe pain* in the affected region and associated low grade pyrexia.
 Pain is constant and can be worse at night.
-Cases can present with non-specific symptoms only, possibly with a previous history of recent trauma.
+Cases may present with non-specific symptoms or possibly with a previous history of recent trauma.

-On examination, the site will be tender.
-There may be overlying swelling and erythema.
-If the lower limb is affected the patient may be unable to weight bear.
+On examination, the site will be tender, with potential overlying swelling and erythema.
+If the lower limb is affected, the patient may be unable to weight bear.

-Ensure you examine for potential sources of the infection, such as pock marks or sinuses from intravenous drug abuse, cellulitic areas, penetrating wounds, or stigmata of concurrent infection in another body system.
+Ensure you examine for potential sources of the infection, such as pock marks or sinuses from intravenous drug use, cellulitic areas, penetrating wounds, or stigmata of concurrent infection in another body system.

 *In patients with diabetic foot, pain may be absent due to peripheral neuropathy